Skip to main content

 Note

-• Use this file to:
+• Use this attached CSV file to:

 • Plan the creation of new, compliant segments when you still want to reach similar audiences on the platform.

-Responding to Pre-Screen and Activation Outcomes
+Responding to Pre-Screen and Activation Outcomes for Data Sellers

 Sellers can use the daily pre-screen and activation email to check the status of their segments and decide how to handle the following pre-screen and activation review outcomes: